ftl-mv-translation/arsenal-plus/README.md

 ### Machine translation

-If you want localized MV but cant find translation for your language, you can make MT(machine translation) by yourself.
-Also you can join our weblate project to start hand translation, but you will soon realize how large the scale of MV is.
+If you want localized Ars+ but cant find translation for your language, you can make MT(machine translation) by yourself.
+Also you can join our weblate project to start hand translation, but you will soon realize how large the scale of Ars+ is.
 So I recommend to make MT first, then replace it with your hand translation gradually.

 `mvloc machine <langname>` -- Example: `mvloc machine ja`